The road to market for solar fuels

 What is solar fuel and how does it work?

 This approach aligns with the goals set in the Paris Agreement and acknowledges the need for cost-effective solutions that drastically reduce CO2 emissions early on in this decade.
-The market entry of our climate-friendly solar fuels is planned for 2023.
-Zurich Airport has already committed to buying the entire available annual volume of sustainable fuel we will produce at this time at cost price.

 Subscribe to our newsletter to hear from us as we reach our milestones.
 Talk to us if you want to be part of our journey as an investor or partner.